awsdocs/amazon-redshift-developer-guide/doc_source/c-query-planning.md

 **Note**
 When benchmarking your queries, you should always compare the times for the second execution of a query, because the first execution time includes the overhead of compiling the code\.
 For more information, see [Factors affecting query performance](c-query-performance.md)\.

 1. The compute node slices run the query segments in parallel\.
-As part of this process, Amazon Redshift takes advantage of optimized network communication, memory, and disk management to pass intermediate results from one query plan step to the next, which also helps to speed query execution\.
+As part of this process, Amazon Redshift takes advantage of optimized network communication, memory, and disk management to pass intermediate results from one query plan step to the next\.
+This also helps to speed query execution\.

 Steps 5 and 6 happen once for each stream\.
 The engine creates the executable segments for one stream and sends them to the compute nodes\.
 When the segments of that stream are complete, the engine generates the segments for the next stream\.
 In this way, the engine can analyze what happened in the prior stream \(for example, whether operations were disk\-based\) to influence the generation of segments in the next stream\.